 Who Designed Somnifix Mouth Strips?

-I asked Nicholas Michalak from Somnifix.com this question in our Primal Diet – Modern Health podcast (see the player at the top of this article or find us on Apple tunes, etc.).
+I asked Nicholas Michalak from Somnifix.com this question in this Primal Diet – Modern Health podcast (see the player at the top of this article or find us on Apple tunes, etc.).

 His father designed the mouth strips several years ago.
 He had sleep apnea and was unable to wear his CPAP mask all night as he still tried to mouth breathe.
 With millions of CPAP users and studies showing the benefits of mouth taping, he set out to make the strips.
 Improved compliance was his reward and he can wear the CPAP all night now.